naoty/med/README.md

 Your config overrides a default config `med.app/Contents/Resources/med.json`.

+### med-scripts

+I provide [med-scripts](https://github.com/naoty/med-scripts) for easy start.
+This repository includes markdown parser, emoji parser and so on.

 ### Stylesheet for preview

 You can change a stylesheet for preview from menu.
 Stylesheets at `~/.med/stylesheets/` can be selected from `View > Preview Stylesheets` menu.
 Also, a default stylesheet, `github.css`, can be selected from the menu.